 - Other Crimes Resulting in Physical Injury

-These offenses constitute domestic violence when they occur between the following parties according to Florida statute 741, persons related by marriage or blood, parents of a child and spouses both current and former as well as individuals residing together as a family.
+These offenses constitute domestic violence when they occur between the following parties according to Florida statute 741, persons related by marriage or blood, parents of a child, spouses both current and former, and individuals residing together as a family.

 Defense Lawyers – Penalties for Domestic Violence Battery in Pensacola

 Our criminal defense attorneys have determined that according to statute 741 that jail time, mandatory participation in a batterer’s intervention program, and probation are possible penalties as well as being subject to an injunction or restraining order.
 Violation of these protective orders will result in additional charges and penalties.
 These types of protective orders could impact a person’s employment status by limiting their ability to obtain a security clearance and people could lose their right to possess firearms.

 Pensacola Lawyers – Hiring a Domestic Violence Battery Attorney